Mjboothaus/st-data-app-template/USING_TEMPLATE.md

 DOCS_URL = "https://TO_BE_DEFINED"
 PYTHON_VERSION = "3.9.13"

+Both `.env` and `.env_dockerfile.toml` should NOT be committed to your repo.
+TODO: Say more on this.

 ### Initial steps

 After creating a new repo from the template - git clone the repo